KPMGE/classroom-monitor-golang/documentation/README.md

 root directory.

 ### How to set up docker container
-You can run this application with docker, first run you've got to create build your image, go to the root directory and run the command:
+You can run this application with docker, first you gotta build your image, go to the root directory and run the command:

 ```bash